kubemq-io/kubemq-java-v2/README.md

 ```
 ### Send Queue Message

-Sends a message to a Queue channel.
+Send a message to a Queue channel.

 #### Request: `QueueMessage` Class Attributes